-An amount appears for "overpayment to be withheld" if ForwardHealth determines, as the result of an adjustment to the original claim, that the provider owes ForwardHealth monies.
+If the difference is a negative dollar amount, indicating that the provider owes ForwardHealth additional monies, then the amount appears in the "Overpayment To Be Withheld" line.
 ForwardHealth automatically withholds this amount from payments made to the provider during the same financial cycle or during subsequent financial cycles, if necessary.
 This amount also appears in the Financial Transactions section as an outstanding balance under "Accounts Receivable."

-An amount appears for "refund amount applied" if ForwardHealth makes a payment to refund a cash receipt to a provider.
+An amount appears for "Refund Amount Applied" if ForwardHealth makes a payment to refund a cash receipt to a provider.